DO choose a shade that compliments your complexion

 DON’T use your finger

 Ok, if you must use your finger, keep sanitiser on you.
 If you have gone round touching door handles, tube bars and other public objects, do you really want those germs going into your mouth?
+Stick to using tissue and not your finger to remove excess lipstick.

 DO experiment with texture